This post may contain affiliate links.

 What is Python?

-Why is Python a Great Choice for Beginners?
+Why is Python a Great Choice for Kids?

-How Can I Help My Kids to Learn Python?
+How Can I Help My Kids Learn Python?

 Today we are going to be exploring and learning about the following coding concepts: